-- conducted their self-assessment2 reflecting on their practice setting, professional practice, patient/ client/resident population, interactions with and input from colleagues and the members of the health care team, and identified learning needs or topics they want learn more about in the current licensure year3 - 2. completed and recorded 24 hours of learning in the CCP log located under "My learning" in the Alinity member portal. - 3. evaluated and recorded the immediate impact of each learning activity under My learning in the Alinity member portal. - 4. completed their summative evaluation after completing all 24 hours of learning and described the overall impact 24 hours of learning had on their individual nursing practice.
+- 1. conducted their self-assessment, initially and throughout the licensure year, reflecting on their practice setting, professional practice, patient/client/resident population, interactions with and input from colleagues and the members of the health care team, and identified learning needs or topics they want learn more about in the current licensure year. - 2. completed and recorded 24 hours of learning in the CCP log located under "My learning" in the Alinity member portal. - 3. evaluated and recorded the immediate impact of each learning activity under My learning in the Alinity member portal. - 4. completed their summative evaluation after completing all 24 hours of learning and described the overall impact 24 hours of learning had on their individual nursing practice.